Generate service description on demand

 You can output the OpenAPI description from the URL of the web service in a browser.
 For details, go to Generate service description on demand (OpenAPI).

-When developing client applications that access web services, you may need to refer to the OpenAPI description for the web service for details of the resource endpoints, operations, supported media types, version, and so on.
+When developing client applications that access web services, you may need to refer to the OpenAPI description for the web service for details of the resource endpoints, operations, supported media types, version, scopes, and so on.
 To learn more about the OpenAPI specification, refer to the OpenAPI documentation.

 The sections highlighted in this topic are valuable in respect to Genero RESTful web services.
 The samples are in JSON format.
 The output shown is from the Firefox® browser, which converts JSON to human readable format.
 The output may vary depending on your browser.